javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 # IndexedDB

-IndexedDB is a database that is built into browser, much more powerful than `localStorage`.
+IndexedDB is a database that is built into the browser, much more powerful than `localStorage`.

 - Stores almost any kind of values by keys, multiple key types.
 - Supports transactions for reliability.